 The Good and the Bad

 The good is obviously the reduced emission that comes with a green car.
 Just one EV on average saves 1.5 million grams of co2 from releasing into the air and that is a big difference from the gasoline counterpart.
 Besides these machines are silent.
 They barely produce a buzz and this helps in reduced noise pollution too.
-Picture a world where you are driving through a forest and all you hear is the birds sweet song and not their scared sound as they run away from your engine’s grunt.
+Picture a world where you are driving through a forest and all you hear is the sweet bird songs and not their scared cries as they run away from your engine’s grunt.

 Also the cost to run and maintain electric machines are said to be way lower when comparison to gas machines.
-No gas money, No oil money, No pollution test money, not a truckload of moving parts that could wear out and fresher air in a way means lesser health issues(this last one I made up, but anyway).
+No gas money, No oil money, No pollution test money, not a truckload of moving parts that could wear out and also fresher air, which in a way means lesser health issues(this last one I made up, but anyway).

 plus, EV’s uses regenerative methods to recharge the battery on the run.
 Add a solar power system and you can produce electricity to charge your own machine.